Skip to content

 iGaming Fit

-iGaming and sports betting listed as supported verticals and the high-risk processing track is real, but no named iGaming clients in public materials and no pre-built SoftSwiss, EveryMatrix, Slotegrator or BetConstruct connector. iGaming-capable through the underlying connector set rather than as a vertical specialist — same pattern as Akurateco
+iGaming and sports betting are listed as supported verticals and the high-risk processing track is real, but there are no named iGaming clients in public materials and no pre-built SoftSwiss, EveryMatrix, Slotegrator or BetConstruct connector. iGaming-capable through the underlying connector set rather than as a vertical specialist, the same pattern as Akurateco

 Geographic Coverage